spookyQubit/refreshExtractiveNeuralSummarizer/README.md

 ```
 Running the code: python main.py
 ```
-To run the full experiment for 20 epochs (which takes around 12 hours, similar to the tensorflow implementation), I used the following AWS credentials:
+To run the full experiment for 20 epochs (similar to the original tensorflow implementation, the full experiment takes around 12 hours to run), I used the following AWS credentials:
 ```
 Instance: g3.4xlarge
 AMI: Deep Learning AMI (Ubuntu) Version 9.0.